riyasahni/cmsc23500-splatify-web-service-endpoints/SuggestedSteps.md

 ## Step 4:
 Complete the remaining APIs.
 This includes the end points get for getting albums and getting artist details, along with the three analytic end points.
 The documentation linked shows expected output.
+These tests run multiple checks, so you may want to duplicate and modify a test, or inspect an endpoint by hand first.

 The tests below for the 'full data set' will allow you test each endpoint.